It’s almost time for Spotify Wrapped. When can you expect your 2024 recap?

 Other major streaming platforms such as Apple Music and YouTube Music have developed their own versions of Wrapped in recent years.

 Apple Music's Replay not only gives its subscribers a year-end digest of their listening habits but monthly summaries as well — a feature that helps differentiate itself from the one-time Spotify recap.
-That's released at the end of the calendar year.
+It was released on Dec.
+3.

 YouTube Music, meanwhile, has a similar end-of-the-year release for its listeners, as well as periodic seasonal releases throughout the year.
 It released its annual Recap for users earlier this month.